LeonKraim/Replay-Downloader/README.md

 4. The tool finds more games and more players.
 5. The process repeats.

-This is the spiral.
 The tool starts with one player.
 The tool walks outward through the players who played together.
 The tool finds more replays with each step.

 The gather stops when one of these conditions is true: